mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.0.6 =
+* Refactored JS to simplify codebase and fix bugs where Chosen or Select2 fields would not initialize in a variety of field/sub-field configurations and display options.

 = 2.0.5 =
 * Fixed bug with ACF tabs + FontAwesome fields where Chosen/Select2 would not initialize beyond the first tab shown